Quarantine hotels: What you need to know

 They will then be transported to their quarantine hotel, with transport also arranged back to the airport at the end of their stay.

-Guests will be required to quarantine in their hotel room for 10 days.
+Guests are required to quarantine in their hotel room for 10 days.

 – How many quarantine hotels are there?